Why the need for a South African Guild of Actors?

 - 1960 USA – After an industry-wide strike, actors have the right to claim residuals for films shown on television.

-80 years on, SAG is still fighting tirelessly for improved conditions and better rights for actors.
+85 years on, SAG-AFTRA is still fighting tirelessly for improved conditions and better rights for actors.

-2010 South Africa – Notwithstanding South Africa’s claim to the most progressive labour laws in the world, actors in our country are in the same position today as American actors were 50 years ago.
+2018 South Africa – Notwithstanding South Africa’s claim to the most progressive labour laws in the world, actors in our country are in the same position today as American actors were more than 50 years ago.

 Not recognised as ‘employees’ by the current labour laws, but rather as INDEPENDENT CONTRACTORS (self-employed individuals with no regular employer), actors are, are not able to claim benefits and have no bargaining power when it comes to contacts, disputes and rates.
 Under the current laws, by definition, self-employed individuals are precluded from registering a labour union.

-Nevertheless, only mobilisation as a group will give us the critical mass to make a difference in our professional lives.
-The time has come to stand together to improve our working conditions and make the practice of our craft an economically viable and sustainable one.
+Nevertheless, it is only by mobilising as a group that actors will achieve the critical mass to make a difference in our professional lives.
+The time has come to stand together to improve our working conditions and to make the practice of our craft an economically viable and sustainable one.

 The most effective way is to establish a body for artists that is in all respects equivalent to a trade union.